 From Trondheim to Oslo by train

 From Trondheim you have a train connection to the south of Norway over day and the night train.
+Also day train connections to Östersund in Sweden (about 4 hours).
 Anyway, I recommend an overnight stay in Trondheim.
 I really enjoyed the city: relaxed and fresh.

 If you want to do the trip from Bodø to Oslo in one, in my opinion the combination of "day train Bodø to Trondheim" and "night train Trondheim to Oslo" is the best choice.